 - Neuro-toxic essential oils: these oils contain ketones and lactones that act on the nervous system.
-These oils are forbidden with young children and with pregnant or breastfeeding women (ex.
+Do not use with young children and with pregnant or breastfeeding women (ex.
 Dill – camphor – Italian Helichrysum – CT verbenone or camphor rosemary and even Peppermint)

 5. The allergy test

-This test is strongly recommended before using an essential oil, even more so if you have a tendency to be allergic.
+We strongly strongly recommend this test before using an essential oil, even more so if you have a tendency to be allergic.
 In order to test the EO, put a drop in the crook of your elbow and wait for 15 to 20 minutes.
 If nothing happens, no redness or disagreeable feeling, it would indicate that you can use it safely.

 – 1 pure drop in the crook of your elbow or behind your ear if the EO is not skin sensitive